Four-, Eight or Twelve-Week Session

 Mark R. Gilbert, M.D., Chief

 The rotation emphasizes the important connection between research and patient care in neuro-oncology.
-Students participate in inpatient and outpatient evaluation of patients, learn about the conduct of clinical research trials, observe surgical procedures, attend clinical care and research conferences, and participate in weekly clinical and laboratory meetings.
+Students participate in inpatient and outpatient evaluation of patients, learn about the conduct of clinical research trials, attend clinical care and research conferences, and participate in weekly clinical and laboratory meetings.
 Students will participate in the workup, evaluation, and planning of treatment for patients they see.

 The elective affords an opportunity to gain an understanding of the techniques of clinical research, as well as experience in the evaluation and treatment of patients with diseases of the CNS.
 Although laboratory research is closely coordinated with clinical activities in the Neuro-Oncology Branch, the student will not engage in laboratory investigations during this course.